kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

     }
     ```

+For enums, `EnumHttpClientParameterWriter` from `io.koraframework.http.client.common.request.mapper` builds a writer
+from the enum constants and a mapping function; it is also what the [OpenAPI generator](openapi-codegen.md) emits for enum parameters.

+??? failure "HttpClientParameterWriter&lt;T&gt; was not found"

+    The build fails with `No component found for dependency: HttpClientParameterWriter<T>`.
+    Either the type is custom and no writer component exists, or the writer has a `@Tag` that the parameter does not.
+    Declare an `HttpClientParameterWriter<T>` component for that exact type.

 #### Path parameter { #path-parameter }

 `@Path` - denotes the value of the request path part, the parameter itself is specified in `{quote}` in the path
 and the name of the parameter is specified in `value` or is equal to the name of the method argument by default.
+Path values are URL-encoded, so a space becomes `%20`.

 ===! ":fontawesome-brands-java: `Java`"